 It’s really simple and easy, yet when I mention it to people, they do not seem interested or think it sounds difficult.
 Your standard warranty does not cover lost phones.
 Even if you have insurance, you may have to pay something towards getting a new phone.
 Why do that when you can recover your phone worth £100s easily for yourself?

-if you have an iPhone, get this app NOW!
+Have you ever used Find my iPhone?
+Never heard of it or tried it?
+If you have an iPhone, get this app NOW!

 Is there an Android equivalent?
 If so, feel free to pop it in the comments for anyone who has one.